Oh, you want that new foundation? Great! What’s your skin tone?

 The surface color is what you see first when you look in the mirror.
 You probably already have an idea if your skin is light, medium, or dark, for instance.
 This is all about how much pigmentation you have in your skin.

-Fair – You’re very fair, and burn easily.
+For fair skin color – You’re very fair, and burn easily.

-Light – You have generally light-colored skin, but you have more yellow or beige undertones than fair skin.
+For light skin color – You have generally light-colored skin, but you have more yellow or beige undertones than fair skin.
 (More on undertones below.)

-Medium – Your skin is a more medium color, with potential olive undertones.
+For medium skin color – Your skin is a more medium color, with potential olive undertones.

-Dark – You have dark skin and/or a deep complexion.
+For dark skin color – You have dark skin and/or a deep complexion.

 The surface color can change depending on a lot of things.
 If you tan in the summer, for instance, it will get darker, and then lighten again in the winter.
 It can also be affected by redness, rosacea, hyperpigmentation, dryness, and dullness.
 These are things you try to keep constant by taking good care of your skin, and things that you work to hide or smooth out with makeup.

-How to Determine Your Surface Color
+How to Determine your Skin Surface Color

 You may have had trouble with this because your skin changes often.
 Try these tests:

-- Look at your jawline.
 This area is usually less affected by skin color changes than the rest of your face.
 When you examine the skin here, try to determine if it is fair, light, medium, or dark.

-- How do people describe you?
 If they say you’re very “fair,” that’s probably your skin tone.
 If they’re always commenting on how tan you look, you may be medium.
 If you look pale in the winter, but tan in the summer, you may be light.

-What is an Undertone?
+What is an Undertone in Skin?

 “Undertone” is the term used for that subtle, more muted color that lies underneath the skin.
 You can think of it as a “shadow” that is always there.
 While the surface color may change, the undertone stays the same, regardless.